gpahal/solana-fellowship/exercises/61-shared-wallet/README.md

 ## Notes on implementation

 - The shared wallet only allows transfer of spl tokens for now.
-It can extended to any transaction in the future similar to multi-sig wallets like Goki.
+It can be extended to any transaction in the future similar to multi-sig wallets like Goki.